ipikuka/remark-flexible-containers/README.md

 - This plugin can add `container` node, with _custom tag name, custom class name and also additional properties_.
 - This plugin can add `title` node inside the container, if the title is provided, with _custom tag name, custom class name and also additional properties_.

-This plugin does not support nested containers.
+This plugin doesn't support yet nested containers.

 ## Installation